vinkla/laravel-translator/README.md

 composer require vinkla/translator
 ```

-Then, create a new migration for the translations.
+Create a new migration for the translations.
 In our case we want to translate the `articles` table.

 ```bash
 php artisan make:migration create_article_translations_table